 It is a powerful way of transformation, it helps us to open ourselves, you can learn so much from it because you come to learn more about yourself and your habitual programmes.
 Through active devotion you refine yourself, you refine your attitudes, you refine your behaviours and because you direct your energy towards giving to the whole you create something entirely different then when you direct your energy to wanting and getting something for yourself.
 Active Devotion is directing all of your attention to serving and giving and because this attitude creates bliss and opens you for the Grace of Life it is a way of healing too.

 Therefore we like to encourage people to participate to the general work in and around the house in a devoted way.
 This is possible during a regular visit, you then take on a number of tasks at your own pace, for an hour a day and of course that can be more.

-If you want to come and work as a volunteer for a couple of months, or become part of a pool to help on a monthly basis, you will be doing Active Devotion average about five hours a day.
+If you want to come and work as a volunteer for a couple of months, or become part of a pool to help on a monthly basis, you will be doing Active Devotion throughout the day.

 Also during some events, such as the reflection week, a daily block is built into the programme with Active Devotion.